mdefaux/normal/examples/dbapp/README.md

 # Example application

 ## TODO
-Create a db application that uses a PG docker container and builds a model
+Create a backend db application that expose some API.
+It uses a PG docker container and builds a model

 ## How to test library without publishing